 When I started this blog, I often spent upwards of 8 hours on a single blog post.
 Some of my entrepreneur friends and advisers asked how I could afford to take this much time away from my core business.
 I said it clarified my thinking, plus readership (albeit small) was growing — so it seemed to add some value.
 But will it scale?
 Sixteen months later, I turned those blog posts into a best-selling book: Running Lean.
 I sold my core business and started a new company (LEANSTACK) whose mission is to build better entrepreneurs.

 Along the way, I started tinkering with the idea of capturing a business plan on a single page — which led me to the Business Model Canvas — which I further refined into the Lean Canvas.
 I spent the next several years building and testing an innovation methodology synthesizing business modeling, systems thinking, and lean startup principles through small workshops and bootcamps.
 But will it scale?
-Fast forward to today, over a million people use Lean Canvas and we are starting to enter the scaling phase for LEANSTACK.
+Fast forward to today, over a million people use Lean Canvas, and we are starting to enter the scaling phase for LEANSTACK.

 The next time someone asks you: “But, will it scale?”, use this 3 part roadmap to evaluate where you are in your journey and hold your ground.

-1. Obsess over scalable problems versus solutions
+1. Obsess scalable problems versus solutions